wagenadl/notedeln/docs/source/index.rst

 From its beginning in 2013, NotedELN has focused on reliability and on the premise that a lab notebook should be a record for the ages.
 We now have a track record of 10 years of daily use and not a single case of data loss.
-That is hard to achieve even with paper notebooks.
+In my experience, that is not easy to achieve even with paper notebooks.
 Moreover, since most people type faster than they can write by hand, NotedELN has helped us take more detailed and more useful notes than we would otherwise have.
+When a student graduates, they and their PI can each keep an original copy of all their notes.

 NotedELN is free and open source and is available for Windows, Mac, and Linux.